csdms/ivy/lessons/best-practices/index.md

-were selected because they're used on a near-daily basis at CSDMS for the development and maintenance of our software, and we believe they're helpful, in general, for the work of ESP scientists.
+were selected because they're used on a near-daily basis at CSDMS for the development and maintenance of our software, and we believe they're helpful, in general, for the work of EPSP scientists.

 *Learning objectives:*